Fully gapped $d$-wave superconductivity in CeCu$_2$Si$_2$

 However, a recent specific heat investigation reported exponential behavior of $C(T)/T$ at very low temperatures, suggesting fully gapped superconductivity in CeCu$_2$Si$_2$ \cite{Kittaka2014}.
-Following this work, scenarios of multiband superconductivity with a strong Pauli paramagnetic effect and loop-nodal $s_{\pm}$ superconductivity were proposed \cite{Tsutsumi2014,Ikeda2015}, where the order parameter of the latter is similar to that often applied to iron based superconductors \cite{IronPairRev}.
+Following this work, scenarios of multiband superconductivity with a strong Pauli paramagnetic effect, loop-nodal $s_{\pm}$ superconductivity, and $s_{++}$ pairing with no sign change were proposed \cite{Tsutsumi2014,Ikeda2015,Yamashita2017,Takenaka2017}.
 Furthermore, scanning tunneling spectroscopy down to 20~mK also hints at a multigap order parameter \cite{Mostafa2015}.
-Indeed electronic structure calculations reveal that multiple bands cross the Fermi level \cite{Kittaka2014,CCSBS}, and renormalized band structure calculations show that the dominant heavy band (with $m^*/m_e\approx500$) leads to Fermi surface sheets mainly consisting of warped columns along the $c$~axis \cite{CCSBS}.
-The discrepancies between the pairing symmetries deduced from different measurements show that the superconducting order parameter of CeCu$_2$Si$_2$ is poorly understood and therefore, further experiments highly sensitive to low energy excitations are badly needed to resolve this issue.
+Indeed electronic structure calculations reveal that multiple bands cross the Fermi level \cite{Kittaka2014,CCSBS}, and renormalized band structure calculations show that the dominant heavy band (with $m^*/m_e\approx500$) leads to Fermi surface sheets mainly consisting of warped cylinders along the $c$~axis \cite{CCSBS}.
+The aforementioned discrepancies between the pairing symmetries deduced from different measurements show that the superconducting order parameter of CeCu$_2$Si$_2$ is poorly understood.
 A particular puzzle is how to reconcile the fully gapped behavior with the previous evidence for a sign changing order parameter and nodal superconductivity.
+Here we probe the superconducting gap symmetry by measuring the temperature dependence of the London penetration depth, and propose a new scenario of a fully gapped $d+d$ band-mixing pairing state, which reconciles all the seemingly contradictory results.